 With every toy bought or gifted, accumulation starts to happen and your living room now looks like a unicorn sitting on a rainbow, there’s colour everywhere.
 Soon after, you realize that either you don’t want to spend any more money on toys which are really expensive or, you just don’t want to have any more toys in the house, enough!

-Be innovative, take a look around and ask yourself if this item is safe for my baby to play with?
+Be innovative, take a look around and ask yourself: Is this item safe for my baby to play with?
 If the answer is yes, either clean it to be exclusively used for your baby or just let her play with it for a little while.
 Examples are:

 - Wooden spoons